Phone-Free Schools: New York’s Bell-to-Bell Law

 We provide:

-• Customized policy development tailored to your district’s needs
+• Customized policy development tailored to your district’s goals

-• Comprehensive training and onboarding for staff, students, and parents
+• Hands-on onboarding for staff, students, and families

-• Secure, durable pouches that let students keep phones—without the distractions
+• Secure, durable pouches that restrict access—but not ownership

-Join the growing number of New York schools partnering with Yondr to build phone-free classrooms that work—for students, teachers, and families.
+Join the growing number of New York schools using Yondr to create safe, focused, and future-ready learning environments.

 WANT TO JOIN OUR GLOBAL